 Featuring photographs from Peter Hudson’s Gracie collection, and the collections of other Gracie collectors and archives, this book tells Gracie’s life from childhood to death in a series of chronological photographs.
 Many of the photos receive their first publication within this book.
 The book features brief biographical anecdotes about Gracie, but the main focus is on the selection of photographs -some private, but mainly Press.

-‘Gracie Fields: The Authorised Biography’ David Bret.
-Robson Books.
-1998
+‘Gracie Fields: The Authorised Biography’ by David Bret, 1998

 Featuring interviews with John Taylor, Irene Bevan, and the Lacono Family, this is a comprehensive look at Gracie’s life, featuring many new pieces of research from newspaper and magazine articles, and from anecdotes related to the author.
 Featuring photographs from John Taylor and Morris Aza, the book focuses well on the controversy of Gracie’s war years, and the impact of her popularity in the 1930s and 1940s.
 There is a lot of focus on Gracie’s apparent love affairs, and some of the controversy which followed the publishing of Denis Pitts’s article of the men in Gracie’s life.

 The discography, written by John Taylor, although having a few errors, is more comprehensive than Wally Singer’s.
 The addition of apparent French and Portuguese recordings of Gracie’s in the discography has drawn much questioning.
 Overall, the book is a very thoughtful and well-researched work on her life, albeit with a few errors and slight poetic license in certain parts.
 This edition was also published in large-print.

 The book was republished in 2010 in paperback with new title ‘The Real Gracie Fields’, featuring a few updated facts and alterations, and with new photographs solely from the Taylor collection.